canonical/lxd/doc/api-extensions.md

 ## `network_get_target`

 Adds optional `target` parameter to `GET /1.0/network`.
 When target is set, forward the request to the specified cluster member and return the non-managed interfaces from that member.

+## `entities_with_entitlements`

+Adds `is_fine_grained` field to `GET /1.0/auth/identities/current` to indicate if the current identity interacting with the LXD API is fine-grained (that is, associated permissions are managed via group membership).
+Allows LXD entities to be returned with an `entitlements` field if the current identity is fine-grained and the GET request to fetch the LXD entities has the `with-entitlements=<comma_separated_list_of_candidate_entitlements>` query parameter.